 A medium-sized bat with a white belly and brown back.
 Its pinkish limbs give rise to its old name of ‘red-armed bat’.
 Its broad wings give it an almost hovering flight and it can pluck insects from leaves, spiders from webs and caterpillars from grass.

-Natterer’s bats emerge late, around 40 minutes after sunset, making it easy to overlook.
+It emerges late, around 40 minutes after sunset making it easy to overlook.
 It roosts in old buildings like churches, although farmers have also described finding it between crumpled plastic feed sacks in the rafters of barns.

-Raise awareness of the need for bat surveys to be undertaken before development proposals are accepted and encourage measures which retain, create and enhance bat roosts during conversions, renovations and new builds.
+- Raise awareness of measures to retain, create and enhance bat roosts during conversions and new build.

 - Ensure the Scottish Biodiversity Strategy is fully implemented